collector-bank/security-authentication-samples/readme.md

  * Finnish Trust Network
  * Finnish Tupas
  * Danish NemID

 ---

 ## Prerequisites
 In order to use Collector IdP you need to preregister by contacting [Collector](mailto:merchant@collectorbank.se).
+Provide information regarding
+* Authentication methods
+* Redirect URIs

 ### Authentication methods
-Specify which authentication methods you want to use, supportetd methods are mentioned above.
+Specify which authentication methods you want to use, supported methods are listed above.

 If you select more than one method, specify which one to set as the default, i.e. it will be used as standard if you don't specify any method in the authentication request.

-### OAuth OpenID Connect code flow
+### Redirect URIs
-For OAuth OpenID Connect code flow you need to specify the redirect URIs that should be available to use in an authentication request.
+For OAuth OpenID Connect code flow you need to specify redirect URIs that should be available to use in an authentication request.

 The redirect URIs must have https schema.
 When you are registered you will get a Client Id.

 When the client is setup, you are able to call the authorize endpoint using OAuth OpenID Connect code flow (i.e. response\_type=code and scope=openid)

 ---

 ## Customization
 Collector IdP specific parameter values that can be set when making authentication request.